samantharitter/mongo-cxx-driver/Download-and-Compile.md

 #### SCons Options when Compiling the C++ Driver
 Select options as appropriate for your environment.

+**Important 26compat Note**: If you are using the 26compat branch, the `install-mongoclient` target is only enabled when the `--full` flag is provided.
+Similarly, you must use the `--use-system-boost` flag when building 26compat.

+##### Targets

+There are several targets you can build, but the most common target for users of the library is `install-mongoclient`, which will build the driver, and install the driver and headers to the location specified with the `--prefix` argument.

 ##### Client Options
  - `--prefix=<path>` The directory prefix for the installation directory.
 Set <path> to the directory where you want the build artifacts (headers and library files) installed.
 For example, you might set <path> to /opt/local, /usr/local, or $HOME/mongo-client-install.
  - `--ssl` Enables SSL support.
 You will need a compatible version of the SSL libraries available.